kaelzhang/ctrip-apollo/README.md

   - **cluster?** `string='default'` cluster name
   - **namespace?** `string='application'` namespace name.
 Defaults to `'application'`
   - **refreshInterval?** `number=5 * 60 * 1000` interval in milliseconds to pull the new configurations.
 Set this option to `0` to disable the feature.
 Defaults to `5` minutes
-  - **fetchCachedConfig** `boolean=true` whether refresh configurations by fetching the restful API with caches.
+  - **fetchCachedConfig?** `boolean=true` whether refresh configurations by fetching the restful API with caches.
 Defaults to `true`.
 If you want to always fetch the latest configurations (not recommend), set the option to `false`
   - **updateNotification?** `boolean=false` set to `true` to enable update notification by using HTTP long polling.
   - **cachePath?** `path` specify this option to enable the feature to save configurations to the disk